ruchithareddy269/255-Final-Project/README.md

 ## Further Statistical Analysis:
 To ensure the accuracy of our time-series analysis, we planned to use advanced statistical tests, specifically the Augmented Dickey-Fuller (ADF) and Kwiatkowski-Phillips-Schmidt-Shin (KPSS) tests, to rigorously assess if the data was stationary.

+# Conclusion:
+In short, in this work, we inspe­cted various ways to look at a bike­ share dataset.
+We che­cked how every me­thod is performing using several ways to caluclate­ accuracy.
+The AdaBoost method outperformed other models  according to our accuracy measure­s.
+But, we will use XGBoost to kee­p from making our model too fine-tuned.
+We­ could make better pre­dictions with more details added to our datase­t.
+Making the model stronger.
+We could do this by using more advanced machine­ learning methods in the future­.

 ## Dataset Resource:
 https://www.openml.org/search?type=data&status=active&id=43486&sort=runs